NINJA GAIDEN 4 Review: Legacy Reborn with Razor-Sharp Combat

 A Partnership of Two Titans

-The collaboration between PlatinumGames and Team NINJA is both the game’s greatest strength and its most controversial choice.
-Platinum brings cinematic flair and accessible combo chains, while Team NINJA ensures the punishment remains intact.
-The fusion works beautifully in motion — blades shimmer, sparks explode, and the frame-rate rarely stutters.
+The work by PlatinumGames and Team NINJA is the game’s greatest asset and most polarizing decision.
+Platinum with their movie-like style and combo systems you can easily chain together, coupled with Team NINJA keeping the punishment heavy.
+The combination translates fantastically in action — blades shimmer, sparks fly and the frame-rate hardly wobbles.

 Combat is high-speed chess.
-Every move feels deliberate, rewarding those who study enemy behavior.
-Chain a perfect dodge into a counter, and the payoff is pure kinetic satisfaction.
-Yet some fans feel the Platinum influence softens the franchise’s trademark complexity.
+Its withering, flurrying combinations would feel punishing even in a straight one-on-one but here every move is deliberate; it rewards you for learning enemy behaviour.
+If you can chain a perfect dodge into a counter, the payoff is pure kinetic satisfaction.
+But some fans worry the Platinum influence dilutes the franchise’s signature complexity.

 “This would’ve been a great Metal Gear Rising sequel, not a Ninja Gaiden one,” one critical reviewer noted.
 “The depth of Ryu’s old weapon sets is gone.”